pynufft/pynufft/doc/source/overview/CPU_GPU.rst

 ---------------------

-Here we summarize the required variables in :numref:`parameter_table`
+Below we summarize the required variables in :numref:`parameter_table`

 .. _parameter_table: